sberdup/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  chrome network tab, 500 server error server logs, uninitialized constant toyscontroller::toys
+  #update method changed from Toys to Toy for model ref

 - Update the number of likes for a toy

   - How I debugged:
+clicking caused syntax error, end of JSON input in toys/ID fetch server logs show like was updated, so does refresh. getting back the info after must be the issue added missing render JSON line

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+donate button shows 404 on network tab in chrome server logs show routing error, none for #delete added :destroy route to config/routes